What is Conversion Rate Optimization (CRO)?

 - Customer Acquisition Costs are lower

-- Advertising ROI increases therefore allowing you to lower ad spend or redivert it into your highest ROI channels
+- Advertising ROI (return on investment) increases therefore allowing you to lower ad spend or redivert it into your highest ROI channels

 - Improved User Experience (UX) directly correlates to improved brand sentiment